 In the second part of this article, we will explore how the economic system affects the media we “consume.”
-Inspired by The Revolution Will Not Be Televised, a poem composed by Gil Scott-Heron in 1970, this article lays out the limits of mainstream media (and social media) to empower the broad masses of people to participate in a democratic society.
-In the final section, we will show how to take action today to make a change for the better.
+Inspired by The Revolution Will Not Be Televised, a poem composed by Gil Scott-Heron in 1970, this article lays out the limits of mainstream (and social) media to empower the broad masses of people to take part in a democratic society.
+In the last section, we will show how to take action today to make a change for the better.

 This article has two parts.

 - For Part 1: follow the link.